eZmaxinc/eZmax-SDK-csharp/docs/ObjectAuthenticationexternalApi.md

 <a id="authenticationexternalresetauthorizationv1"></a>
 # **AuthenticationexternalResetAuthorizationV1**
-> AuthenticationexternalResetAuthorizationV1Response AuthenticationexternalResetAuthorizationV1 (int pkiAuthenticationexternalID, Object body)
+> CommonResponse AuthenticationexternalResetAuthorizationV1 (int pkiAuthenticationexternalID, Object body)

 Reset the Authenticationexternal authorization